nextgenthemes/advanced-responsive-video-embedder/README.md

 ### **Pro Addon** version 0.8.0 ###

 * Changed: 'Lazyload' mode now supports growing the video size after thumbnails are clicked (optional).
-* Changed: 'Thumbnail' mode is now called 'Lazyload -> Colorbox' and has a sightly different behavior.
+* Changed: 'Thumbnail' mode is now called 'Lazyload -> Lightbox' and has a sightly different behavior.
 * New: 'Lazyload -> Fullscreen' mode to instandly go Fullscreen after clicking the Lazyloaded preview image.
 * New: 'Lazyload -> Fixed' Fullscreen/-window mode (extremly experimental) with ability to resize fixed video on screen while reading the page.
 * Improved: Enabled fake thumbnails for USTREAM and myvideo.de.